chubin/wttr.in/README.md

     $ curl wttr.in/Moon

-Get the Moon phase for a particular date by adding `@YYYY-MM-DD`:
+Get the moon phase for a particular date by adding `@YYYY-MM-DD`:

     $ curl wttr.in/Moon@2016-12-25

-The Moon phase information uses [pyphoon](https://github.com/chubin/pyphoon) as its backend.
+The moon phase information uses [pyphoon](https://github.com/chubin/pyphoon) as its backend.

 To get the moon phase information in the online mode, use `%m`:

     $ curl wttr.in/London?format=%m
     🌖

-Keep in mind that the Unicode representation of moonphases suffers 2 caveats:
+Keep in mind that the Unicode representation of moon phases suffers 2 caveats:

 - With some fonts, the representation `🌘` is ambiguous, for it either seem almost-shadowed or almost-lit, depending on whether your terminal is in